deparr/infinitime-apps/README.md

 # InfiniTime Apps

-A collection of applications written for [InfiniTime] (https://github.com/InfiniTimeOrg/InfiniTime), intended to be used on a [PineTime] (pine64.org/pinetime) (or with [InfiniSim](https://github.com/InfiniTimeOrg/InfiniSim)).
+A collection of applications written for [InfiniTime](https://github.com/InfiniTimeOrg/InfiniTime), intended to be used on a [PineTime](https://pine64.org/pinetime) (or with [InfiniSim](https://github.com/InfiniTimeOrg/InfiniSim)).

-InifiTime version: 0.10.0
+InfiniTime version: 0.10.0

 **As of 08/08/2022 these apps have not been tested on actual hardware**